Entebbe raid: Aircraft refuelling

-Hostage intelligence
+Mossad intelligence

-The Mossad built an accurate picture of the whereabouts of the hostages, the number of hijackers, and the involvement of Ugandan troops, based on information from the released hostages in Paris.
+Mossad built an accurate picture of the whereabouts of the hostages, the number of hijackers, and the involvement of Ugandan troops, based on information from the released hostages in Paris.
 Further, Israeli firms had been involved in construction projects in Africa during the 1960s and 1970s: while preparing the raid, the Israeli army consulted with Solel Boneh, a large Israeli construction firm that had built the terminal where the hostages were held.
 While planning the military operation, the IDF erected a partial replica of the airport terminal with the assistance of civilians who had helped build the original.

 IDF major Muki Betser later remarked in an interview that Mossad operatives extensively interviewed the hostages who had been released.
 He said that a French-Jewish passenger who had a military background and "a phenomenal memory" had provided detailed information about the number of weapons carried by the hostage-takers.
-After Betser had collected intelligence and planned for several days, four Israeli Air Force C-130 Hercules transport aircraft secretly flew to Entebbe Airport at midnight without being detected by Entebbe air traffic control.